eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 Starting in ESLint 7.0.0, `plugins` are resolved relative to the directory path of the _entry_ configuration file.

 This will not change anything in most cases.
-If a config file in a subdirectory has `plugins` setting, the plugins will be loaded from the subdirectory (or ancestor directories that include the current working directory if not found).
+If a configuration file in a subdirectory has `plugins` defined, the plugins will be loaded from the subdirectory (or ancestor directories that include the current working directory if not found).

 If you are using a config file of a shared location via `--config` option, the plugins the config file declare will be loaded from the shared location.